kart699/webroot/README.md

 | 5  | Unranked site |

 ##### Retrieve URL information
-This endpoint returns content classification and reputation information on the queried URL.
+This feature returns content classification and reputation information on the queried URL.
 - input : An URL for which you want to retrieve information.
 ```
 _fetch $Url from threatsample limit 1